Musée Carnavalet: History

 The idea of creating a museum of Paris history was launched by Baron Haussmann, who, under Napoleon III, was in the midst of his grand project of building new avenues, parks and squares in the center of the city.
-In 1866 he persuaded the city of Paris to purchase the Hotel Carnavalet to house the museum, and assembled a large collection of history objects and documents.
+In 1866 he persuaded the city of Paris to purchase the Hôtel Carnavalet to house the museum, and assembled a large collection of history objects and documents.
 Until the museum was completed, the collection was stored, with the city archives, in the vaults of the Hotel de Ville.
 In May 1871, in the last days of the Paris Commune, the Communards set fire to the Hotel de Ville, destroying the building, the city archives, and the collection.
 The door of the original Hotel de Ville, still charred from the fire, is on display in the museum.
 The collection was gradually rebuilt, and in 1880 the building formally became the museum of the history of Paris.

 Many more additions followed, as the collection grew.
-In 1872, the building was enlarged on three sides, largely using vestiges of buildings demolished during Hausmann's construction of the Grand Boulevards in the center of the city.
+In 1872, the building was enlarged on three sides, largely using vestiges of buildings demolished during Haussmann's construction of the Grand Boulevards in the center of the city.
 At the beginning of the 20th century, two new wings were added in the rear, which enclosed the garden.
 An even larger expansion program was begun in 1913 by he architect Roger Foucault.
 The project was interrupted by the First World War, but resumed after the war and was finally completed in 1921, doubling the exposition space in the museum.
 The new buildings finally enclosed the Cour Henri IV and the courtyard called "de la Victore".